ijdoe/camsur-bmad/docs/Project LINGKOD Proposal - 20250828.md

 We will leverage our partnership with **Coram.ai** to deploy their AI-powered video analytics on existing CCTV cameras at critical infrastructure points (bridges, rivers, coastal roads, evacuation routes).
 Their system provides real-time, automated alerts for immediate threats like rapid water level rise or landslides, turning passive cameras into active sentinels.

 **C. Ground Truth (Real-Time Sensors)**
-We will deploy a network of low-cost IoT sensors from our partner **DMA-BD** to provide precise, real-time data on rainfall, water levels, and soil moisture, validating and enhancing the data from our other intelligence layers.
+We will deploy a network of low-cost, solar-powered IoT sensors from our partner **DMA-BD**, the same company that successfully implemented the national-scale river monitoring system in Bangladesh.
+This network will consist of **Automatic Water Level Gauges (AWLG)**, **Automatic Rainfall Gauges (ARG)**, and **Automatic Weather Stations (AWS)**, providing precise, real-time data with a demonstrated accuracy of over 99%.

+**D. Environmental Safeguards (Ecological Connectivity)** Recognizing that robust infrastructure must also be environmentally responsible, our design will incorporate best practices from the Bangladesh Environmental Management Framework.
+Where new or upgraded flood control infrastructure is part of the long-term plan, we will integrate **"Fish Passes and Regulators."** This ensures that vital ecological connections between the river and floodplain are maintained, protecting local fisheries and biodiversity—a critical component for sustainable resilience.

 ---